freeCodeCamp/guide/src/pages/html/html-entities/index.md

 | &Theta;   | ```&Theta;``` |
 | &int;     | ```&int;```   |

-Alternatively you can copy/paste UTF-8 (uncode) characters directly into your HTML.
+Alternatively you can copy/paste UTF-8 (unicode) characters directly into your HTML.

 #### More Information:
 [Official list of character entities](https://dev.w3.org/html5/html-author/charref)